ArouG/MPGInfo/README.md

   MPGInfo return an object structured (named 'info') wich contains a lot of technicals information about the file.
   If we want to read this informations, we need to make them readable.
 So human_reading is here !

   There is an option : speedy !
 If speedy is false, MPGInfo will be slow ... perhaps very slow.
 But complete.

   If speedy is true, only the begining and the ending of the file will be parsed.
-So, perhaps some details will be forgotten like subtitles !
+So, perhaps some details will be forgotten like subtitles and/or sizes ... bitrates !

   If the file is a .VOB file (from DVD), MPGInfo will try to parse it because .VOB file is a MPEG-2 particuliar file.
-In that case, MPGInfo will say "it's an DVD file" ;) Documentations are written in the begin of MPGInfo.js.
+In that case, MPGInfo will say "it's an DVD file" ;)

+  Documentations are written in the begin of MPGInfo.js.
 It's possible that some of them are unnecessary : they concerned MPEG-TS files

 #Examples :